Python DataFrame API reference

 No

-The maximum number of elements per batch.
-Applies only to vectorized UDFs (pandas or arrow mode).
+Maximum number of elements per batch.
+Applies only to batch UDFs (pandas / arrow mode).

 num_gpus